 Since Ax = 0 has nontrivial solution say x^ , then x^ is also a nontrivial solution of BAx = 0.
-That means the equation BAx = 0 has at least one free variable, so the columns of BA must be linearly dependent.
+That means BA has free variables, and it can not have n pivots.
+So columns of BA must be linearly dependent.

 To summarize what we are actually study here, there are several relations between these subspaces.